tcskill/terraform-ibm-ocp-sls-test/README.md

 ![Verify and release module](https://github.com/cloud-native-toolkit/terraform-ibm-ocp-sls/workflows/Verify%20and%20release%20module/badge.svg)

 Deploys IBM Suite License Service on RedHat OpenShift.
 This modules currently requires mongodb-ce instance on the OpenShift cluster.
+A module to deploy mongodb-ce on the cluster can be found below.

 ## Supported platforms